jldems-dev/jldems-portfolio/README.md

 This project can be deployed easily using:

 - GitHub Pages
+- CloudFlare Pages
 - Netlify
-- Vercel

 Since this is a static website, deployment only requires uploading the project files.